 Kiehl’s

-The American brand Kiehl’s began as a small pharmacy in New York, gradually earning customer trust through its unique customer approach.
+The American brand Kiehl’s began as a small pharmacy in New York, gradually earning customer trust through its unique approach to customer service.
 The company’s assortment includes skincare, body care, and hair care products formulated with botanical ingredients.
 Their popularity is based not on marketing but on attention to each customer’s needs.
 Products come in simple jars and tubes, emphasizing the brand’s traditional image.

 The Kiehl’s emblem resembles a personal signature executed in an elegant calligraphic font with smooth underlining.
 The black color and writing style have remained unchanged since the brand’s inception.
-The logo stands out because the name looks like an autograph, as if left by an old friend, maintaining a warm connection.
+The logo stands out because the name resembles an autograph, as if left by an old friend, thereby maintaining a warm connection.

 La Mer

 La Mer’s history began with researcher Max Huber’s fascination with the power of marine ingredients.
 After thousands of experiments, he created the iconic Crème de la Mer, the brand’s signature product.
-Celebrities favor the brand’s products for their unique formula filled with the power of the ocean.
+Celebrities favor the brand’s products for their unique formula, which is filled with the power of the ocean.
 High quality and luxury have made their cosmetics iconic among premium brands.

 The La Mer logo design appears sophisticated due to the combination of a classic serif font and a subtle, gray-green brushstroke in the background.
 The simplicity of lines and the strict contours of the letters create an atmosphere of exclusivity.
 The logo avoids flashy elements, conveying understated confidence and reliance on product quality.